 Proactive and continuous cybersecurity monitoring is no longer a suggestion, it is a necessity.
 Until now, security teams have relied on monitoring methods that only address the organization’s cyberhealth at that exact point in time.
 This has quickly become an outdated strategy as it generally keeps teams in the dark, making it harder to address vulnerabilities before they become problems.

 Cybersecurity monitoring is the continuous observation of an organization’s security posture.
 Continuous monitoring provides a full view of a security network so organizations can identify and stay ahead of threats, stopping breaches before they happen.
-Constant monitoring provides real-time visibility of any and all devices on an enterprise network so they can address incidents proactively, rather than reactively.
+Constant cybersecurity monitoring provides real-time visibility into any and all devices on an enterprise network so IT and security teams can address incidents proactively, rather than reactively.